sergnio/google-photos-wallpaper/README.md

   a.
 As of July 24, 2022, this tutorial has a button that very easily allows you to: https://developers.google.com/photos/library/guides/get-started \
   b.
 Download the `credentials.json` file and place it in this same directory
 1. Install this to run automatically on your computer \
-  a. `cd` to your `/Library/LaunchAgents` directory **Note:** There is also a `/Users/{your-user}/Library/LaunchAgents/` directory.
+  a. `cd` to your `/Library/LaunchDaemons` directory **Note:** There is also a `/Users/{your-user}/Library/LaunchDaemons/` directory.
 To my understanding, this will only apply this to your user, not to all users on the machine.
-Also, I'm not totally sure if it works when working out of this directory :) \
+Also, I'm not totally sure if it works when working out of this directory, so be sure it's in the `/Library/LaunchDaemons` dir instead :) \
   b.
 Create a `plist` file which will be used by `launchd` to run automatically using: `touch com.gphotos.wallpaper.plist`. \
-  You can probably name it whatever you want, but this is what I used. \
+  You can probably name it whatever you want as long as it ends in `.plist`, but this is what I used. \
   c. `vim` into that file and copy the contents below \
   d.
 Update your path to be wherever you installed this repo.
 For me, the path I used was `/Users/sergnio/projects/google-photos-wallpaper` \
   e.
 Update your path to wherever your python is installed.
-I used homebrew, so I used the location where homebrew installed it. \
+I used homebrew, so I used the location where homebrew installed it. (/opt/homebrew/bin/python3) \
   f.
-FINALLY, let's run a command to properly run this automatically: `sudo launchctl bootstrap gui/501 com.gphotos.wallpaper.plist`
+FINALLY, let's run a command to properly run this automatically: `sudo launchctl bootstrap gui/501 com.gphotos.wallpaper.plist`\
+  g.
+Congrats!!
+You've installed it.
+See the Troubleshooting for further.. well.. troubleshooting.

 Example `config.json`
 ```